shortbad/Pi-Town-Of-Us/README.md

-## *Note: This repository is an unofficial continuation of Town of Us due to the original repository being discontinued.*
+## *Note: This repository is an unofficial retexture of the continuation of Town of Us* ##

 ![LOGO](./Images/TOU-logo.png)
 ![Roles](./Images/Roles.png)

 An Among Us mod that adds a bunch of roles, modifiers and game settings

-Join our [Discord](https://discord.gg/ugyc4EVUYZ) if you have any problems or want to find people to play with!
+Join the tour [Discord](https://discord.gg/ugyc4EVUYZ) if you have any problems or want to find people to play with!

 | **Impostor Roles**           | **Crewmate Roles**                | **Neutral Roles**               | **Modifiers**                |
 |:---------------------------:|:---------------------------------:|:-------------------------------:|:---------------------------:|